tharun143/Enterprise-Management-System/README.md

 - Status
 - Comment access

+To know more about the project and to understand the code base refer Reports section.

 # Installation Guide :inbox_tray:

 Follow the below instructions to set up the environment in your host system.